ktsel/GenomicsHW/HW5H+/lab_journalH+.md

 ## Step 1.
 Data download and preparing

-We will work with raw 23andMe data.
-“Fix your teacher”: my own data (yes, I decided to release it for class purposes) - 23andMe and Genotek.
+"We will work with raw 23andMe data.
+“Fix your teacher”: my own data (yes, I decided to release it for class purposes) - 23andMe and Genotek."

  Our raw data looks like this for now:
 ```
 # rsid	chromosome	position	genotype
 rs12564807	1	734462	AA